SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ## Purpose

 This tutorial will guide you through migrating content from Azure Blob Storage (ABS) to SharePoint Embedded (SPE) using C#.
-This is particularly useful for customers who have 500 docs in the blob storage container.
+This is useful for customers who have 500 docs in the blob storage container.

 ### Prerequisites

 1. A Microsoft Entra ID application registration.
 See [register an application](/graph/auth-register-app-v2).
 1. Your Microsoft Entra ID tenant has a [Microsoft 365 subscription](/training/m365/).
 1. A Microsoft Entra ID tenant.
-If you don't have a tenant, create a [free Azure account to get a free subscription](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+If you don't have a tenant, create a [free Azure account to get a free subscription](https://azure.microsoft.com/free/).
 1. An account with at least the Global Administrator or SharePoint Embedded Administrator role.
 1. .NET Core SDK [version 8.0.303](https://dotnet.microsoft.com/download/dotnet/8.0)
 1. Dotnet environment to run the sample app